DRIPOfficial/How-to-create-a-race-game-not-finished-/README.md

 # How-to-create-a-race-game-not-finished-
-Im working about it, this are the scripts that i finished.
+Im working about it,here you can find some scripts that i finished.